Marios Garoyian

-Marios Garoyian (Μάριος Καρογιάν; Մարիոս Կարոյեան; born 31 May 1961) is a Greek Cypriot politician.
-He served as leader of the Democratic Party from 2006 to 2013.
-On 6 March 2008, he was elected President of the House of Representatives of Cyprus, thereby holding the highest elected post currently held by an Armenian outside of Armenia.
+Marios Garoyian (Μάριος Καρογιάν; Մարիոս Կարոյեան; born 31 May 1961) is a Cypriot politician.
+He served as leader of the Democratic Party from 2006 to 2013 and as President of the House of Representatives of Cyprus from 2008 to 2011.

 Early life

 Garoyian was born in Nicosia.
 He studied political science at the University of Perugia.
 He has one son and one daughter.
 He speaks Greek, English, Italian and Spanish fluently.
 He is of half Armenian and half Latin descent.

 After the election of Dimitris Christofias as President of the Republic of Cyprus on 24 February 2008, the position of the President of the House of Representatives remained vacant until Garoyian's election to the post on 6 March 2008 by the members of the House.

 Parliamentary activities

 At the parliamentary elections of 21 May 2006, he was elected Member of the House of Representatives standing as a DIKO candidate in Nicosia.
 He was elected President of the House of Representatives for the remainder of the Ninth Term of Office of the House.

 He is a member of the Committee of Selection, of the House Standing Committee on the Environment and of the House Standing Committee on Foreign Affairs and an alternate member of the Special House Committee on Declaration and Examination of Financial Interests.

 He is an alternate member of the delegation of the House to the Euro-Mediterranean Parliamentary Assembly.